preames/public-notes/riscv/whole-register-move-abi.rst

 just can't be saved, however we will probably have to workaround this in software regardless.

-See also discussion here: https://github.com/llvm/llvm-project/issues/114518
+See also discussion here: https://github.com/llvm/llvm-project/issues/114518 and https://gcc.gnu.org/bugzilla/show_bug.cgi?id=117544.

 ABI Impact
 ----------